dotnet/maui/README.md

 - [How to Contribute](https://github.com/xamarin/xamarin.forms/wiki/Contributing-Code)

-### Mailing Lists
+### Xamarin.Forms Evolution

-To discuss this project, and participate in the design, we use the [forms-devel@lists.xamarin.com](http://lists.xamarin.com/mailman/listinfo/forms-devel) mailing list.
+To discuss this project and participate in the design, we use the [Xamarin.Forms Evolution](https://forums.xamarin.com/categories/xamarin-forms-evolution) discussion board.

 ### Reporting Bugs